kasparslie/kasparslie/README.md

 to create apps and products, that do good for humanity and improves people`s lifes.

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, php and react

 - 💞️ I’m looking for JUNIOR DEVELOPER POSITION!